tinacms/tina.io/content/docs/getting-started/edit-content.md

 The first step to implementing this is to use the `useForm` hook to [create the form](/docs/plugins/forms#creating-forms).

-> `useForm` needs a [form configuration object](/docs/plugins/forms#form-configuration) with properties that determine how the form behaves on load and save, what fields are available, and other metadata.
+> `useForm` returns an object containing all of the form's values that will change as the content is updated in the form.

 **src/App.js**